star3am/terraform-modules-library/README.md

 - Why are You using a Mono Repo?
 I try to avoid code duplication and as a small team, to avoid this developers commit hell cycle, I opted for a Mono repo, you are welcome to split it up.
 You can always use teh individual modules using the Terraform Source `source = "git::git@github.com:star3am/terraform-modules-library.git//aws/modules/debug?ref=main"`

+## Gotchas

+- You will see in the terragrunt.hcl files where I detect the module source I post-fix it with `//.` see this bug: https://github.com/gruntwork-io/terragrunt/issues/1675

 ## Thanks!